 - Sightseeing on the Gulf of St Lawrence

 Today we sail through the magnificent St Lawrence seaway, where we can enjoy some breathtaking coastal scenery with beautiful hamlets, cliffs that rise over 1000 feet out of the sea and, if luck is with us, we may even sight some whales.
+We shall lunch together at the Pinnacle Grill.
 (Overnight aboard MS Veendam) BLD

 Holland America Cruise: Charlottetown, Prince Edward Island